 When you use indoor maps, you give the people who are currently in your space the ability to view their current location on a map in real-time, allowing them to navigate the area more quickly and effectively.
 People are also able to search for certain sites of interest and navigate their way to those locations using intelligent indoor navigation.

-When your visitors have a clear and straightforward route to follow, they are able to discover their destinations and get there in time, and your firm as a whole will be associated with the improved experience that they had.
+When your visitors have a clear and straightforward route to follow, they are able to discover their destinations and get there in time, and your firm as a whole will be associated with the improved experience they had.

 - Health and Safety in the Workplace

-In order to better understand how the facility is used, security and safety staff can use a complete inside map of the office building to detect weak spots and blind spots in surveillance cameras.
+To better understand how the facility is used, security and safety staff can use a complete inside map of the office building to detect weak spots and blind spots in surveillance cameras.

 With the use of indoor maps, security workers may more easily install more cameras, put security guards and first aid kits, and relocate items like smoke alarms and fire extinguishers based on the shape of the building and how it is being used.